EtherSystem/MinorMiseries/README.md

 - Small Cut: Can develops from an untreated scratch, introducing a risk of infection if ignored for too long.

 - Back Pain: Occurs if the player is encumbered for too long, reduces carrying capacity.
+Back Pain currently overrides carry capacity values and may conflict with mods that also modify carry weight (such as Universal Tweaks).

 - Food Stuck: Can occur after the player eats, extremely uncomfortable.